rhosocial/yii2-user/docs/guide/usage-password-history.md

 # Using the Password History model

-The password history model automatically records the new password after registering and modifying the password.
+The password history model automatically records the new password after registering and changing the password.

 ## Preparation